tianqinglong/prediction/Readme.txt

-This folder contains the code for the prediction project.

-test.c: This is the main file.
-SimuDataType2.c: This file contains the function to simulate type 2 censoring data.
+main_typeX.c: The main functions that print the data and MLEs.

+r_object_typeX.c: Equivalent to main_typeX.c.
+But this function produce a R object. compareMLE_typeX.r: Calling r_object_typeX.c from R

+simulator_typeX.c: Functions that generate random samples.

-DerivativeEquation.c: This file contains the function to compute the value of the partial derivative, which is the equation we want to solve. brent.c: This C file is downloaded online, it is being use to find out the root.
+derivative_typeX.c: This function is the equation that we want to find the root of.

+brent.c: Downloaded online, to find out the root of the equation in derivative_typeX.c brent.h: The corresponding

+overall_typeX.h: Contains the declarations of external variables and functions.